javascript-tutorial/en.javascript.info/6-binary/04-file/article.md

 - `error` -- error has occured.
 - `loadend` -- reading finished with either success or failure.

-At the end:
+When the reading is finished, we can access the result as:
 - `reader.result` is the result (if successful)
 - `reader.error` is the error (if failed).

 The most widely used events are for sure `load` and `error`.

-Here's an example:
+Here's an example of reading a file:

 ```html run
 <input type="file" onchange="readFile(this)">